 Japan's Foreign Minister, Masayoshi Ohira, met with President Nixon and Secretary of State William Rogers in Washington, D.

-Japan's Foreign Minister, Masayoshi Ohira, met with President Nixon and Secretary of State William Rogers in Washington, D.C. on Wednesday (18 October) to discuss the newly-forged diplomatic relations between Japan and The People's Republic of China.
+Background: Japan's Foreign Minister, Masayoshi Ohira, met with President Nixon and Secretary of State William Rogers in Washington, D.C. on Wednesday (18 October) to discuss the newly-forged diplomatic relations between Japan and The People's Republic of China.

 After meeting with Mr Rogers at the State Department, Mr Ohira went on to the White house where he met with the U.S. President for almost an hour.